Holland & Belgium Bike & Boat: Bruges to Amsterdam

 A VBT representative will greet you at the airport to start your adventure off right.
 A complimentary car service will whisk you to your centrally located hotel in Bruges.
 From here, you are perfectly positioned to explore this charming city at your leisure.

-From your centrally located hotel, walk the cobbled streets of this enchanting town.
-Be sure to go to the top of the Belfort Tower for a panoramic view of the splendid medieval cityscape.
-You may want to visit the 12th-century Basilica of the Holy Blood, said to contain a small vial of Christ’s blood that was brought to Bruges from the Holy Land in 1149.
+From your centrally located hotel, stroll the cobbled streets of this enchanting town.
+Be sure to climb to the top of the Belfort Tower for a panoramic view of the splendid medieval cityscape.
+You may also wish to visit the 12th-century Basilica of the Holy Blood, said to contain a small vial of Christ’s blood brought to Bruges from the Holy Land in 1149.
 Or stop by the Memling Museum, housed in one of the oldest surviving medieval hospitals in Europe.

-Tonight, try one of Bruges’ wonderful restaurants for dinner on your own using VBT’s city information as your guide.
+Tonight, enjoy dinner on your own at one of Bruges’ wonderful restaurants, using VBT’s city information as your guide.

-After an included breakfast, spend more free time in Bruges.
-Make sure your luggage is packed and ready to be transported to the barge before 9:45 a.m.
-At 12:30 p.m., join one of your VBT trip leaders in the hotel lobby and walk together to your barge in time for a 2:00 p.m. departure.
-At the docks, meet the barge crew and your second VBT trip leader, who welcome you aboard with refreshments.
+After an included breakfast, enjoy some free time in Bruges.
+Be sure your luggage is packed and ready to be transported to the barge before 9:45 a.m.
+At 12:30 p.m., meet one of your VBT trip leaders in the hotel lobby and walk together to the barge, arriving in time for a 2:00 p.m. departure.
+At the docks, you’ll meet the barge crew and your second VBT trip leader, who will welcome you aboard with refreshments.

-You will cruise out of Bruges on a charming canal.
-The barge stops before dinner so you can join your trip leaders for a warm-up ride into the heart of Flanders.
+You’ll cruise out of Bruges along a charming canal.
+Before dinner, the barge will stop so you can join your trip leaders for a warm-up ride into the heart of Flanders.

-This evening, enjoy a welcome dinner on board and learn a bit of Flemish and Dutch during a fun language class.
-You will moor in Ghent, one of Belgium’s most beautiful cities.
+This evening, enjoy a welcome dinner on board and take part in a fun language class, where you’ll learn a bit of Flemish and Dutch.
+The barge will moor near Ghent, one of Belgium’s most beautiful cities.

 Today’s Ride Choices

-Morning: Keersluis Beernem to Aalterbrug Warm-up — 19 km (11 miles)
+Morning: Keersluis Beernem to Aalterbrug Warm-Up Ride — 21 km (13 miles)

 What to Expect: